nwjennings/Project-1-ELK-Stack/README.md

-# Project 1: ELK Stack - Cloud-based SIEM
+# Project 1: ELK Stack - Automated Deployment

+This is a write-up for the USYD Cybersecurity Project 1.
+This Project was built to demonstrate a cloud-based solution utilizing the ELK stack to monitor two vulnerable web applications.

 ## Overview
-This is a write-up for the Cybersecurity USYD Project 1.
-This Project was built to demonstrate a cloud-based solution utilizing the ELK stack to monitor two vulnerable web applications.

 The files in this repository were used to configure the network depicted below.

 ![Images/diagram_elk.png](Images/diagram_elk.png)